OpenApi-5p/py5paisa/README.md

 client = FivePaisaClient(cred=cred)

-# New TOTP based authentication
-client.get_totp_session('Your ClientCode','TOTP from authenticator app','Your Pin')

 # OAUTH Approach
 # First get a token by logging in to -> https://dev-openapi.5paisa.com/WebVendorLogin/VLogin/Index?VendorKey=<Your Vendor Key>&ResponseURL=<Redirect URL>
 # VendorKey is UesrKey for individuals user